Beauty in the details

 Is there any beauty in the world, even banal, that you have rediscovered in this period?

 During this period, I discovered the beauty of nature and its potential.
 And the beauty in the details and the little things you overlook in regular hectic days pass you by, and you don’t see.
 Being at home all the time and living in a small town, I could observe nature much more through the window, the animals and their behaviour, and their communication.
-I also discovered the small shopkeepers of the small town – who have always been there – at a time when work sometimes doesn’t even let you see your next-door neighbour, and they have been a great help (from greengrocers to florists to small shopkeepers) because they have lent themselves to bringing their products (much better than those of big chains) to your home, without making you lift a finger.
+I also discovered the small shopkeepers in the village-who have always been there-in a time when work sometimes doesn’t even let you see your next-door neighbor, and they were a tremendous help (from greengrocers to florists, to small shopkeepers) because they lent themselves to bringing their products (much better than those of big chains) to your home, without making you move a finger.
 This, for me, was one of the many beauties rediscovered.

 How do you think photography has changed or will change?